bogdan-szabo-sociomantic/ocean-1/README.rst

   the built-in pool implementation and only customise the allocation method by deriving from ``BucketSet.FreeBuckets`` and overriding ``newElement()``.

+``ocean.util.log.Stats``
+  ``PeriodicStatsLog`` value delegate must now return a pointer to the struct to be logged.
+This avoids making an unnecessary copy of the struct.

 v1.5 (2013-07-04)
 -----------------